Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Embedding theorems

 \section{Embedding theorems}

-In this final subsection we will show that several classes of groupoids embed into a certain fixed graph groupoid---namely the groupoid whose graph consists of a single vertex and two edges.
+In this final section we will show that several classes of groupoids embed into a certain fixed graph groupoid---namely the groupoid of the graph that consists of a single vertex and two edges.
+This class includes graph groupoids and AF-groupoids.
+We will also discuss the induced embeddings of the associated graph algebras and the topological full groups.